DanilYaremenko/SelfAssessment/Skills/Async.md

   - AsyncLocalStorage: 🖐️ used
   - AsyncResource: 👂 heard
 - Techniques
-  - Async.js library: 👂 heard
+  - Async.js library: 🎓 known
   - RxJS library: 🖐️ used
-  - Promise.all: 🎓 known
+  - Promise.all: 🖐️ used
   - Promise.allSettled: 👂 heard
   - Promise.race: 🎓 known
   - Promise.any: 🎓 known